 That all the parts and fittings are included with the delivery, and that wheeled machines come with at least one spare tire.

 The fuel level of the machine which should be recorded, since suppliers normally expect their machines to be returned full of fuel, and will charge for additional fuel they have to put in (but of course the converse doesn’t happen, and often machines arrive with minimal fuel.
-When large items take several hundred litres of fuel, this could result in a significant additional cost).
+When large items take several hundred liters of fuel, this could result in a significant additional cost).

 When the item is being charged at a mileage rate, the odometer reading should be recorded and compared to what’s on the delivery document.